 Interest Rate Risk.
 A portion of the Partnership's borrowings bear interest at prevailing interest rates based upon, at the Operating Partnership's option, Secured Overnight Financing Rate ("SOFR") plus an applicable margin or the base rate, defined as the higher of the Federal Funds Rate plus 1/2 of 1% or the agent bank's prime rate, or SOFR plus 1%, plus the applicable margin.
 The applicable margin is dependent on the level of the Partnership's total leverage (the ratio of total debt to income before deducting interest expense, income taxes, depreciation and amortization ("EBITDA"), as adjusted pursuant to the Credit Agreement).
 Therefore, the Partnership is subject to interest rate risk on the variable component of the interest rate.
 From time to time, the Partnership manages part of its variable interest rate risk by entering into interest rate swap agreements.
-The Partnership did not enter into any interest rate swap agreements during the first nine months of fiscal 2024 or in fiscal 2023.
+The Partnership did not enter into any interest rate swap agreements during the first nine months quarter of fiscal 2024 2025 or in fiscal 2023, 2024.

 Valuation of Derivative Instruments.
-The Partnership measures the fair value of its exchange-traded options and futures contracts using quoted market prices found on the New York Mercantile Exchange (the "NYMEX") (Level 1 inputs); the fair value of its swap contracts using quoted forward prices and the fair value of its interest rate swaps using model-derived valuations driven by observable projected movements of the 3-month SOFR (Level 2 inputs); and the fair value of its over-the-counter options contracts using Level 3 inputs.
+The Partnership measures the fair value of its exchange-traded options and futures contracts using quoted market prices found on the New York Mercantile Exchange (the "NYMEX" ("NYMEX")) (Level 1 inputs); the fair value of its swap contracts using quoted forward prices and the fair value of its interest rate swaps using model-derived valuations driven by observable projected movements of the 3-month SOFR (Level 2 inputs); and the fair value of its over-the-counter options contracts using Level 3 inputs.
 The Partnership's over-the-counter options contracts are valued based on an internal option model.
 The inputs utilized in the model are based on publicly available information as well as broker quotes.
 The significant unobservable inputs used in the fair value measurements of the Partnership's over-the-counter options contracts are interest rate and market volatility.

-The following summarizes the fair value of the Partnership's derivative instruments and their location in the condensed consolidated balance sheets as of June 29, 2024 and September 30, 2023, respectively:
+The following summarizes the fair value of the Partnership's derivative instruments and their location in the condensed consolidated balance sheets as of June 29, 2024 December 28, 2024 and September 30, 2023 September 28, 2024, respectively:

-Asset Derivatives As of June 29, 2024 As of September 30, 2023

-Location Fair Value Location Fair Value

-Derivatives not designated as hedging instruments:

-Commodity-related derivatives Other current assets \$ 6,981 Other current assets \$ 18,538

-Other assets 21 Other assets 8

-\$ 7,002 \$ 18,546

-Liability Derivatives

-Derivatives not designated as hedging instruments:

-Commodity-related derivatives Other current liabilities \$ 2,016 Other current liabilities \$ 2,427

-Other liabilities - Other liabilities 4,784

-\$ 2,016 \$ 7,211
+As of June 29, 2024 As of September 30, 2023 As of December 28, 2024 As of September 28, 2024 Fair Fair Fair Fair Location Value Location Fair Value Location Value Location Value Asset Derivatives Derivatives not designated as hedging instruments: Commodity-related derivatives Other current assets \$ 6,981 Other current assets \$ 18,538 Other current assets \$ 1,244 Other current assets \$ 4,122 Other assets 21 Other assets 8 Other assets 32 Other assets 769 \$ 7,002 \$ 18,546 \$ 1,276 \$ 4,891 Liability Derivatives Fair Fair Fair Fair Derivatives not designated as hedging instruments: Commodity-related derivatives Other current liabilities \$ 2,016 Other current liabilities \$ 2,427 Other current liabilities \$ 582 Other current liabilities \$ 5,744 Other liabilities - Other liabilities 4,784 Other liabilities - Other liabilities - \$ 2,016 \$ 7,211 \$ 582 \$ 5,744